Meet the cast of BBC One's The Nest

 Where have I seen Paul Brannigan?
 The actor played Scotty in the TV series Love/Hate, and has previously starred in projects including Under the Skin, The Angels’ Share, and Sunshine on Leith.

-Other cast members set to appear later in the series include: Shirley Henderson (Stan and Ollie), Katie Leung (Chimerica), Bailey Patrick (Good Omens) and Kate Dickie (Game of Thrones).
+Other cast members set to appear in later episodes of The Nest include: Shirley Henderson (Stan and Ollie), Bailey Patrick (Good Omens) and Kate Dickie (Game of Thrones).

 The Nest begins on Sunday 22nd March at 9pm on BBC One